mynaparrot/plugNmeet-docs/blog/2026-06-05-custom-qna-webinar-rtmp-broadcast-api.md

 ### The Power of RTMP Broadcasting for Professional Webinars

 For webinars that demand high production value and reach a large audience, RTMP (Real-Time Messaging Protocol) broadcasting is the gold standard.
-It allows you to use professional tools like OBS Studio to create a multi-camera setup, add custom overlays, and stream a polished feed directly into your Plug-N-Meet room.
-This room then acts as your "broadcast studio," which can be simultaneously streamed to platforms like YouTube, Facebook, or your own website.
+It allows you to broadcast your Plug-N-Meet session directly to platforms like YouTube, Facebook, or your own website.
+This session, which includes all participants, screen shares, and whiteboards, becomes your "broadcast studio," ensuring a high-quality experience for thousands of viewers.

-This "Broadcast Studio Model" is ideal for [hosting large-scale events](/blog/hosting-large-scale-events-the-smart-way), ensuring a high-quality experience for thousands of viewers.
-Learn more about bringing professional streams into your room in our guide on [Stream Like a Pro: How to Bring OBS into Your plugNmeet Room](/blog/obs-rtmp-whip-ingress).
+This "Broadcast Studio Model" is ideal for [hosting large-scale events](/blog/hosting-large-scale-events-the-smart-way).
+The meeting itself is private to your hosts and presenters, but the output is streamed publicly.

 ### The Q&A Dilemma: Why Standard Chat Falls Short